Texas Special Education Attorney: What They Do, When You Need One, and What It Costs

 Texas special education attorneys charge $300-$850 per hour depending on experience and market.
 Top-tier Austin and Houston firms representing parents in complex due process cases are at $850/hr.
 Mid-tier practitioners in smaller markets charge $300-$450/hr.

 Most attorneys require a retainer deposit upfront before beginning work.
-For due process cases, retainers of $15,000-$20,000 are standard.
+For due process cases, some firms require retainers of up to $20,000.
 Many families exhaust the retainer before the case concludes and must replenish it.

 Fee recovery under IDEA: If you win a due process hearing, you may be able to recover attorney fees from the school district under 20 U.S.C. §1415(i)(3).
 "Win" is defined narrowly — you must be the "prevailing party," meaning the hearing officer ruled in your favor on the central issue.
 Partial wins may result in reduced or no fee recovery.
 Fee recovery is not guaranteed and should not be the primary financial plan.

-Total cost of a Texas due process case: Including attorney preparation, document review, hearing appearance, and post-hearing follow-up, families typically spend $25,000-$50,000+ for a contested due process hearing.
-Settlement before the hearing date is common — most disputes that reach formal proceedings settle within 60-90 days.
+Total cost of a Texas due process case: Including attorney preparation, document review, hearing appearance, and post-hearing follow-up, families may spend approximately $10,000-$50,000 on formal due-process defense.
+Settlement before the hearing date is common, but the timing varies.

 When You Actually Need a Texas Special Education Attorney